 Students participate in the TLA in a number of different ways.
-Most students enroll in one of several courses and participate in the TLA as part of their coursework, including through Communication 322, Communication 339, and other courses as well.
+Most students enroll in one of several courses and participate in the TLA as part of their coursework, through Library 340 and other courses.
 Additionally, many students participate on a volunteer basis.

 Faculty, Staff, and Community Member Participation